JoseMHU/Task-automation-with-Google-Calendar-and-WhatsApp/README.md

    * You must also configure the operation of the **[Google Calendar API](https://developers.google.com/workspace/guides/create-project?hl=es-419)** in your personal Google account to use it as a personal (non-deployed) project and download the access credentials in json format.
-At the end, rename the file to "credentials" and save the same in the "modules/settings" directory of repository.
+At the end, rename the file to "credentials" and save it in the "modules/settings" directory of repository.
    * In the same "modules/settings" directory of the repository.
 There is a .txt file called "file_path", in this you must put the absolute path with the name of the file and the .xlsx extension that you want to read.
 In the 2nd line of the "file_path" the name of the sheet to be read is specified.
      * Note: The file must have a structure like the one shown above in the "What does this repository do?".
-If you want to change the column names you will have to modify the repository code.
+If you want to change the column "names" you will have to modify the repository code.
 4. Run the main file from root.
 If this is your first time running the program, a Google tab will open to grant access permissions to the Google Calendar API for your personal account.